shayanb/ethduties/README.md

 This would require significant additional API calls to the beacon node and more complex data processing.

 ## Technical Details

-- Frontend uses vanilla JavaScript with sessionStorage for caching
+- Frontend uses vanilla JavaScript with localStorage for caching
 - Backend Node.js server provides CORS proxy for beacon node APIs
 - Supports all major Ethereum consensus clients
 - Inspired by [eth-duties](https://github.com/TobiWo/eth-duties)